guigouz/guigouz.github.io/building-skeleton.md

 to export the current directory on port 8080, then visit http://localhost:8080/app/index.html on your browser of choice.

-## Application Structure

-    skeleton/
-        `- app/
-            `- core/
-            `- modules/
-              `- base/
-              `- AdminLTE/
-              `- products/
-              `- index.js
-              `- models.js
-            `- main.js
-            `- script.js
-            `- style.css
-            `- index.html

- * The `app/` directory stores the public application files.
-    * `app/core` holds the core framework
-    * `main.js` bootstraps the application
-    * `script.js` Additional scripts
-    * `style.css` Additional styles
-    * `index.html` Main app structure

-* Every module is self contained and stored under `app/modules`
-    * `app/modules/index.js` holds the modules url mapping
-    * `app/modules/models.js` defines the shared Data Models used by the application.

-Modules are framework-agnostic.
-The architecture, provided by BoilerplateJS, demonstrates the best practices for integrating your libraries for large scale product development.

-You can add additional modules to your application using the `module` subgenerator

-    yo metaproject:module name

-Creates a default module with separate `viewmodel.js` and submodule support.

-    yo metaproject:module name --simple

-Creates a simple module with inline `viewModel` and a single endpoint.

 ## The base module